Dal-041/Knights_of_Ludd/readme.md

 # Knights of Ludd
-An expansion mod for the Sector's most pious defenders.
+An ambitious expansion for the Sector's most pious defenders.

 Featuring:
 - A full faction of ships, weapons and characters for the Knights